TatuLund/vaadin-create23/README.md

 ## Building and running the application

 git clone <url of the repository>

 mvn clean install

-    (or use "mvn clean install -Pit" to run also the TestBench tests) cd vaadincreate-ui mvn jetty:run
+    (or use "mvn clean install -Pit" to run also the TestBench tests)

+cd vaadincreate-ui

+mvn jetty:run

+Alternatively run application with AppSecKit

+mvn jetty:run -Pappsec

 To see the demo, navigate to http://localhost:8080/

 ## Building and running the component tests

+The components module has test UI of its own for running the integration tests of the components.

 git clone <url of the repository>

 mvn clean install

-    (or use "mvn clean install -Pit" to run also the TestBench tests) cd vaadincreate-components mvn jetty:run
+    (or use "mvn clean install -Pit" to run also the TestBench tests)

+cd vaadincreate-components

+mvn jetty:run

 To see the demo, navigate to http://localhost:8080/